arjunvynipadath/docs/QLOGIC_VNIC_README.txt

 specify the IOCGUID.
 More details can be found in the qlgc_vnic.cfg.sample file.

+In case of a host consisting of more than 1 HCAs plugged in, VNIC interfaces can be configured based on HCA no and Port No or PORTGUID.

 B) Discovering EVIC/VEx IOCs present on the fabric using ib_qlgc_vnic_query

 For writing the configuration file, you will need information